A Glug of Oil

 Slow Cooked Lamb Shanks

-Melt in your mouth lamb shanks recipe is proper comfort food.
 Cooked in a deliciously rich, red wine gravy, the lamb was literally falling off the bone.

 Braised lamb shanks recipe.
 Pictured on a plate with roast potatoes.

-This post may contain affiliate links, as an Amazon Associate, I earn a small commission from qualifying purchases but of course, at no extra cost to you.
+This post may contain affiliate links.
+As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.

-This is the ultimate comfort food for cold and dark days if you like lamb you will be certain to like my Lamb Boulangère.
+This is the ultimate comfort food for cold and dark days, if you like lamb, you will be certain to like my Lamb Boulangère.

 What are Lamb Shanks?

-Lamb shanks are from the lower leg of lambs.
 They are an inexpensive and tough cut of meat; although with that said, I have noticed the price go up in recent times as they are becoming very popular and are on most pub restaurant menus.

-Lamb shanks need to be slow-cooked; either braised or roasted in order to break down the tough meat to soften into delicious tenderness.
+Lamb shanks need to be slow-cooked; either braised or roasted, in order to break down the tough meat to soften into delicious tenderness.

 The meat itself is full of flavour which adds to the flavour of the sauce and the marrow in the bone melts into the sauce, adding real flavour and richness.